citrus-it/illumos-omnios/README.md

 2. We aim to have periodic releases (roughly one every 6 months).
 Security patches will be provided between releases.
 3. Unleashed aims to be a modern operating system base.
   1. Modern compiler support.
-Currently, we support only gcc 4.4.4, however we hope to allow a wider range of gcc versions.
+Currently, the base system can only be built with gcc 4.4.4, however we hope to allow a wider range of gcc versions.
      Eventually, we would like to be able to use clang as well.
   2. The UNIX environment has changed drastically over the past 20 years.
      As a result, we hope to ship an environment that provides the comforts of modern UNIX, yet maintain the unique features we inherited that set